 Natural vs synthetic vitamins for immunity

-After months of research, I have reached the conclusion remaining unknown to so many people around me: what approaches classical medical science encourages individuals to take.
+After months of research I have come to the conclusion, which to so many people around me seems to be a mystery, what classical medical science advocates for people to follow.

 Key Takeaways